translate/l10n-guide/docs/guide/translateathon.rst

 =======

 How do you ensure quality of the work?
 These are people who have just started software translation and thus their work will be suspect, take that for granted.
 There are a few things you can do to increase quality.

 * Ensure that people are well informed about common mistakes
 * Have a document that gives a guideline to translators.
 The document should also identify things like variables, how to choose words, etc.
 * Talk to new people before they start, have a quick 15 minute translation session then talk again to reiterate the issues.
 * Never accept translations from a translate-athon until they have been reviewed by an established translator.
 If needed add them to the PO files but mark all of them fuzzy.
 * Optionally only use professional language people: lecturers, translators
 * Have computer people on hand to answer questions, or make technical and language people work in pairs.
 * Encourage people to ask questions, regularly and often.
 This is important as some culture see asking questions as an indication of a lack of knowledge, be very concerned if nobody is asking questions.
 * Plan for review, quality assurance and testing as part of the event schedule.
   The quality checks in Pootle is a great way to get everybody involved in reviewing the translations.
 The search feature might help to review terminology.
 Obviously getting the translated program running is good for reviewing things in context.
-  * For consistency at large events, it is probably worthwhile to prepare a terminology list before the event and install that in Pootle for :doc:`terminology suggestions <pootle/terminology matching>`.
-This will at least eliminate certain types of inconsistencies. :doc:`Translation memory <pootle/updatetm>` is another way to help, although that might be harder to setup, depending on the administration skills available.
+* For consistency at large events, it is probably worthwhile to prepare a terminology list before the event and install that in Pootle for :ref:`terminology suggestions <pootle:features/terminology>`.
+This will at least eliminate certain types of inconsistencies. :ref:`Translation memory
+  <pootle:updatetm>` is another way to help, although that might be harder to
+  setup, depending on the administration skills available.

 .. _../pages/guide/translateathon#checklist:

 Checklist
 =========

 * Planning

   * Found partner
   * Determine appropriate day
   * Create mailing list if needed
   * Arrange prizes

 * Lab

   * Lab suitable
   * Meet with lab supervisor
   * Book lab

 * Venue

   * Place for tea
   * Tables and chairs for tea arranged if needed

 * Few days before

   * Check lab booking
   * Reminder to participants
   * Contact assistants, technical and language to confirm
   * Plan and create program
   * Print evaluation and translation guides

 * Day before

   * Visit lab
   * Check on caterers
   * Arrange tea area
   * Arrange registration area
   * Meet with assistants to discuss their role and your expectations

 * On the day

   * Setup for tea or check on caterers
   * Bring all forms (registration, program, guidelines)
   * Force your assistants to mingle especially if they are already project participants
   * Thank people
   * Hand out prizes

 * Followup

   * Add people to mailing list
   * Email thanks